andreadotta/modular-design-app/README.md

 }
 ```

 ## **Containers**

-“Containers” are React components that represent the main pages or views of the application.
+"Containers" are React components that represent the main pages or views of the application.
 They are responsible for orchestrating the presentation logic, managing local state, and coordinating interactions between child components.

-The main responsibilities of “Containers” are:
+The main responsibilities of "Containers" are:

-- **Orchestration of child components**: Containers compose various child components to create the complete user interface of the page or view.
+1. **Orchestration of child components:** Containers compose various child components to create the complete user interface of the page or view.
 They determine which components should be displayed and how they should be arranged.
-- **Local state management**: Screens uses hooks to manage the local state of the page or view, such as the data to be displayed, the loading state, etc. These states are then passed to the child components as props.
+2. **Local state management:** Containers use or aggregate hooks from the respective modules to manage the local state of the page or view, such as the data to be displayed, the loading state, etc. These states are then passed to the child components as props.
+However, the Container will never handle internal logic or operate on module types.
-- **Coordination of interactions**: Containers coordinate interactions between child components, such as handling events, updating data, and communicating between components.
+3. **Coordination of interactions:** Containers coordinate interactions between child components, such as handling events, updating data, and communicating between components.
-- **Data fetching**: Often, Containers are responsible for fetching the data needed for the page or view, such using service layer to invoking APIs or using hooks to reading data from the application context.
+4. **Data fetching:** Often, Containers are responsible for fetching the data needed for the page or view, using a service layer to invoke APIs or using module hooks to invoke actions on the modules from the application context.
-- **Conditional rendering**: Containers can handle the conditional rendering of certain parts of the user interface based on the application state or available data.
+5. **Conditional rendering:** Containers do not handle conditional rendering of parts of the user interface based on the application state or available data, as they do not know the values defined in the module types.

 ### **Implementation Example**

 **`src/components/containers/users/users-container.tsx`**

 This component represents the main user page.
 It uses a custom hook, `useUsers`, to manage the state of user data, data loading, and errors, highlighting a clear separation of logic from the UI component.
 This hook also utilizes dependency injection, receiving `getCountryFromCoordinates` as a parameter to determine the country of users based on their coordinates, demonstrating a flexible and reusable approach in dependency management.

 ```typescript
 // src/components/containers/users/users-container.tsx